gmc-code/PC-Microbit-Extension-backup/docs/games/tilt_pixels.rst

 The TiltPixels class methods
 -------------------------------

-| The TiltPixels class methods are described bwlow.
+| The TiltPixels class methods are described below.

 #. ``.pixels_to_get()`` creates a set of tuples of (x, y) coordinates for 2 to 10 hidden pixels.
 #. ``.acc_x_change()`` returns -1 to move to the left, 0 for no change and 1 to move to the right.